Canna Lily Pests: How To Control Pests On Canna Lily Plants

 You can pluck each caterpillar off and drop it into the bucket.

 Of course, the best method of all is to not have an infestation in the first place.
-A combination of proper care and complementary planting will significantly reduce your risks of unwanted bugs.
+A combination of proper care and complementary planting will significantly reduce your risks of unwanted canna lily bugs.

 Recommended Reading